 |Diameter (mm)||Thickness (mm)||Central bore||Number of teeth||Weight (kg)|

 |0°||46 - 48||90 - 110||0,003 - 0,005|

-Dear customer, you have the opportunity to make a preliminary inquiry to this product.
-The basket inquiries you can specify your requirements for the product in the table, or you can type in questions for sales representative.
-Sales representative will contact you as soon as possible.
+Dear customer, you have the opportunity to make a preliminary request for this product.
+In the inquiry basket you can specify your product requirements according to the table, or you can enter any questions for the sales representative.
+The sales representative will contact you as soon as possible.